aqn96/QuickSnap-Study-Tool/README.md

 # QuikSnap Study Tool

 A free desktop and browser app that captures your screen and generates AI-powered study notes and quizzes.
+Powered by a local open source llm.

 ## 🎯 Two Versions Available